-That fact is neither one of them is fortunate, because high or unhealthy low blood pressure can cause severe problems.
-Consuming the correct foods for low blood pressure is one of the ideal ways to get your BP higher 1.
+High or unhealthy low blood pressure can cause severe problems.
+Consuming the correct foods for low blood pressure is one of the ideal ways to get your BP higher.

 What is a low blood pressure diet?
 A low blood pressure diet consists of the following: